-The course is taught in an interactive way, in order to help students achieve the learning outcomes.
-The sessions will combine lectures by the teachers, moderated class-room discussions, joint group work and ad-hoc presentations during class.
-There are also a number of guest lectures that present their experiences of growth and the topic at hand.
+The course is taught in an interactive way in order to help students achieve the learning outcomes.
+The sessions combine lectures by the teachers, moderated class-room discussions, joint group work and ad-hoc presentations during class.
+There are also several guest lectures that present their experiences of growth and the topic at hand.